dev-jatin-mehra/ComputerBasedNumericalAndStatisticalTechniques/README.md

-# CBNST (Computational Methods for Numerical Solving Techniques)
+# CBNST (Computer Based Numerical And Statistical Techniques)

 This repository contains implementations of various numerical methods for solving mathematical problems.
 The methods include root-finding algorithms, interpolation techniques, and numerical integration methods, implemented in C++ with executable files.